ReimuA/Fractured/README.md

 ## Cuda

-Used to create the fractal flames directly on the CPU.
+Used to create the fractal flames directly on the GPU.

 ## Node